bolzhub/Root-Inserts/README.md

 Not the most compact storage, but I like the way it presents.
 Space lost to put pieces in a pleasant configuration.

 The containers files may be a little broken (the Vagabond one especially), but all should print correctly.
-The drawers files are ...
+The drawers files all went through a mesh repair step and look clean except for the Keepers in Iron one which is a little weird around the ears.
+All were printed without issues.

  ## Glimpse